Advantages of Homeschooling

 30. Rainy days

-Rainy days can be awesome too – spend splashing in puddles, playing lego and snuggling on the sofa.
+Rainy days we spend splashing in puddles, playing lego and snuggling on the sofa.

 31. Snow days

-When you see the first snow flake fall you can start polishing the sledge rather than checking school closure updates!
+When we see the first snow flake fall we’re polishing the sledge rather than checking school closure updates!

 Rewards for attendance, certificates for being kind, stickers for completing a task may motivate children in the short term.